Guru Tegh Bahadur

-Guru Tegh Bahadur (Punjabi: ਗੁਰੂ ਤੇਗ਼ ਬਹਾਦਰ (Gurmukhi); /pa/; 1 April 1621 – 11 November 1675) was the ninth of ten gurus who founded the Sikh religion and was the leader of Sikhs from 1665 until his beheading in 1675.
+Guru Tegh Bahadur (Punjabi: ਗੁਰੂ ਤੇਗ਼ ਬਹਾਦਰ (Gurmukhi); /pa/, Teġ Bahādur; 1 April 1621 – 11 November 1675) was the ninth of ten gurus who founded the Sikh religion and was the leader of Sikhs from 1664 until his beheading in 1675.
 He was born in Amritsar, Punjab, India in 1621 and was the youngest son of Guru Hargobind, the sixth Sikh guru.
 Considered a principled and fearless warrior, he was a learned spiritual scholar and a poet whose 115 hymns are included in the Guru Granth Sahib, which is the main text of Sikhism.
+He was the founder of Anandpur Sahib in 1664.

 Guru Tegh Bahadur was executed on the orders of Aurangzeb, the sixth Mughal emperor, in Delhi, India.
 Sikh holy premises Gurudwara Sis Ganj Sahib and Gurdwara Rakab Ganj Sahib in Delhi mark the places of execution and cremation of Guru Tegh Bahadur.
 His day of martyrdom (Shaheedi Divas) is commemorated in India every year on 24 November.

+Historical sources differ on the reasons for the conflict between Guru Tegh Bahadur and Aurangzeb, and the subsequent execution of the Guru.
+Sikh accounts state that the Guru defended the freedom and rights of non-Muslims against the intolerant policies of Aurangzeb, while Mughal ones state that the Guru was forcibly collecting taxes from non-Muslims in the Punjab region.
+In addition, members of the Guru's family who were pretenders to the position of the guruship played a role in instigating Aurangzeb's hostility to the Guru.

 Biography

 Early life

 Guru Tegh Bahadur was born Tyag Mal (Tīāg Mal) (ਤਿਆਗ ਮਲ) in Amritsar on 1 April 1621.
 He was the youngest son of Guru Hargobind, the sixth guru.
 His family belonged to the Sodhi clan of Khatris.
 Hargobind had one daughter, Bibi Viro, and five sons: Baba Gurditta, Suraj Mal, Ani Rai, Atal Rai, and Tyag Mal.
-He gave Tyag Mal the name Tegh Bahadur (Brave Sword) after Tyag Mal showed valor in the Battle of Kartarpur against the Mughals.
+He gave Tyag Mal the name Tegh Bahadur (“brave [user] of sword”) after Tyag Mal showed valor in the Battle of Kartarpur against the Mughals.

 Tegh Bahadur was brought up in the Sikh culture and trained in archery and horsemanship.
 He was also taught the old classics such as the Vedas, the Upanishads, and the Puranas.
 He was married on 3 February 1632 to Gujri.

 In the 1640s, nearing his death, Guru Hargobind and his wife Nanaki moved to his ancestral village of Bakala in Amritsar district, together with Tegh Bahadur and Gujri.
 After Hargobind's death, Tegh Bahadur continued to live in Bakala with his wife and mother.

+According to Guru Kian Sakhian, Tegh Bahadur left Bakala on pilgrimage in 1656 and was staying alongside his family in Patna at the time of Guru Har Rai's passing away.
+Being away from Punjab he could not get the news in time, returning in 1664.